Farming at Old Farm

 Rightons at Dorn

-We breed sheep, cattle and our very own Glamrock pigs (half Gloucestershire Old Spot, quarter Hampshire and quarter Duroc) as well as producing cereals to sell and hay and silage to feed to the stock over the winter months.
+We breed sheep, cattle and our very own Glamrock pigs ( a cross between Gloucestershire Old Spot sows and a Hampshire x Tamworth x Duroc boar) as well as producing cereals to sell and hay and haylage to feed to the stock over the winter months.
 We opened the Farm Shop in 2004 to sell our home reared meats.

 Part of the farm has been entered into the Countryside Stewardship Scheme (CSS) which benefits wildlife by creating and preserving habitats through over-wintered stubble, hedge planting/laying and field margins.
 We have an area of “arable reversion” as there are Roman remains under one of our fields.
 This has now been grassed over to protect what lies beneath and we only use minimum tillage on the surrounding area.